carissalow/rapids/docs/features/extracted.rst

 single_apps             Apps to be included in the feature extraction computation.
 Use their package name, for example, ``com.google.android.youtube`` or the reserved word ``top1global`` (the most used app by a participant over the whole monitoring study). excluded_categories     App categories to be excluded in the feature extraction computation.
 See ``APPLICATION_GENRES`` in this file to add new categories or use the catalogue we provide and read :ref:`Assumtions and Observations <applications-foreground-observations>` for more information. excluded_apps           Apps to be excluded in the feature extraction computation.
-Use their package name, for example: ``com.google.android.youtube`` features                The features to be extracted.
-See :ref:`Available Applications Foreground Features <applications-foreground-available-features>` Table below
+Use their package name, for example: ``com.google.android.youtube`` features        Features to be computed, see table below
 ====================    ===================

 .. _applications-foreground-available-features:

 **Available Applications Foreground Features**

-The following table shows a list of the available features for the Applications Foreground dataset

 ==================   =========   =============
 Name                 Units       Description